-A club dues receivable is considered to be past due if not paid by the statement due date.
-An administrative late fee and interest is charged on club dues receivable that are outstanding for more than 30 days and is recognized as it is charged.
+A club dues account is considered to be past due if not paid by the statement due date.
+An administrative late fee and interest is charged on club dues receivable amounts that are outstanding for more than 30 days.

 Unearned maintenance fees